Saved by the Bell

-Saved by the Bell is an American television sitcom created by Sam Bobrick for NBC.
-The series premiered, in primetime, on August 20, 1989, a Sunday night.
+Saved by the Bell is an American television teen sitcom created by Sam Bobrick for NBC.
+The series was produced by Peter Engel Productions and NBC Productions and aired from August 20, 1989 to May 22, 1993.
 Targeted at kids and teens, Saved by the Bell was broadcast in the United States on Saturday mornings, later as the flagship series in NBC's TNBC lineup.
-A retooling of the Disney Channel series Good Morning, Miss Bliss, the show follows a group of high school friends and their principal at the fictional Bayside High School in Los Angeles.
+A reboot of the Disney Channel series Good Morning, Miss Bliss, the show follows a group of high school friends and their principal at the fictional Bayside High School in Los Angeles.
 Primarily focusing on lighthearted comedic situations, it occasionally touches on serious social issues, such as drug use, driving under the influence, homelessness, remarriage, death, women's rights, and environmental issues.
 The series starred Mark-Paul Gosselaar, Dustin Diamond, Lark Voorhies, Dennis Haskins, Tiffani-Amber Thiessen, Elizabeth Berkley, and Mario Lopez.
-The series ran for four seasons, airing its final episode, again in primetime, on May 22, 1993, a Saturday night.

 The show spawned two spin-off series: Saved by the Bell: The College Years (1993–1994), a primetime series that follows several of the characters to college, and Saved by the Bell: The New Class (1993–2000), a Saturday morning series that follows a new group of students at Bayside High School.
 The series also spawned two TV movies, Saved by the Bell: Hawaiian Style in 1992 and Saved by the Bell: Wedding in Las Vegas in 1994.

 In later years, Saved by the Bell has been classified as educational and informational.
 The show was named one of the "20 Best School Shows of all Time" by AOL TV.